pgbackrest/pgbackrest/test/spec-repofmt.md

 - `harnessInfoChecksumFormat()` builds an info file at a given format; `harnessInfoChecksum()` is left as the wrapper for the default format that existing tests already call, so only tests that care about format mention one.
 - The unit tests cover a stanza created at a non-default format, a `stanza-upgrade` with and without `repo-format`, a refused downgrade, both out-of-range load errors, a diff or incr converted to full because the prior is at another format, and a resumable backup discarded for the same reason.
+- They also cover the rules that are easy to lose: a format in a configuration file is warned about and does not migrate anything, `stanza-create` leaves the format of a stanza that already exists alone, a manifest is loaded and saved at the format it was written with, and the `info` command reports the format each backup carries rather than one format for all of them.
+- Every format between `REPOSITORY_FORMAT_MIN` and `MAX` is loaded as an option value and the format above `MAX` is rejected, so the allow list in `build/config.yaml` and the range in `version.h` cannot drift apart without a test failing.

 ## Default Format Bump